Vincent-Surkijn/MachineLearningProject/README.md

 # MachineLearningProject
-For this project I wrote a Machine Learning pipeline for exoplanet classification.
+For this project I wrote a Machine Learning pipeline for exoplanet classification in Matlab.